Restorative Community Conferencing

-Restorative justice is a largely unknown and underutilized approach, despite the fact that it offers a way to interrupt the spiral of over-incarceration, rising costs, racial disparities, and unfavorable outcomes for victims, offenders, and communities.
+This is a largely unknown and underutilized approach, despite the fact that it offers a way to interrupt the spiral of over-incarceration, rising costs, racial disparities, and unfavorable outcomes for victims, communities and those responsible for crimes.
 However, the federal government has recently launched a three-year pilot initiative to test the efficacy of restorative justice as a way to address youth crime.
-CW is one of fifteen organizations to receive such funding (through the California Department of Corrections and Rehabilitation/Corrections Standards Authority), specifically to implement and evaluate the approach of community conferencing.
-While community conferencing has been used in smaller communities, this is ta scaled up restorative justice diversion program to address more serious youth crimes in a major urban area.
-At least 100 youth will be served annually.
+CW is one of fifteen organizations to receive such funding (through the California Department of Corrections and Rehabilitation/Corrections Standards Authority), specifically to implement and evaluate the approach of Restorative Community Conferencing (RCC).

 WHAT WE DO